AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Here is where we can introduce control charts.
 Factors will have random noise but when we have an alert, at that time there has to be an update of beliefs or an environment analysis.

 Sensors
+We can use SQC for unexpected variation in sensorial data.
+This allwows the bayesian brain to analyze the situation

 OKay this is intereting the thign is that we need to define sensors in a way that can be used correclty so lets first define sensors.
 Sensors are the packests of information, coming in discrete, conitnuous or categorical way which have a level of trust.
 For example in human system, our eyes are trutsful because they are integrated to the brain.
 It is not third party information.
 But a story told by a stranger might not be atrustful source.
 Actually this is weird becasue we still are hearing it so it should be trsutful. sO INT THIS CAE THE WORDS ARTE TRUSTufl because we are hearing them but th einformation might not be. so basically sensors connected to our system are trsustuful but the infromation channel might not be.
 To make it easier for now we are just going to measure information trust because we are buidling the sensors so they should be trustuful connections.

 So are we using like interfaces?
 So thta we define a sensor and then we could have many types of snesors.
 A sensor can get infromation.
 A sensor can send information a sensor has a reliability score.
 The get infroatino si from the sorufce. so FOR exmaple a wetahter sensro could eb an api.
 The get information is so that the bayes brain calls the sensor for informairon. thE SEND infromation is that the sensor is sedning infor to the brain.
 These are different because a brain might want to do something with infromarion that is "encountering" so it is seeking for informaiton or sensorial data migh tjust be flwoing to the brain.

+Sensor Examples
+Meta marketing campaign data.

 Action space
 Defining the action space.
 In this step we set the actions available to the decision maker.
-The actions are determined by practical constraints and top-down conisderations.
+The actions are determined by practical constraints and top-down considerations.

 Why top down?
 Top-down considerations
-ACtion space is deinged by oir practical abilities and consterinats, while our state might inlude that birds fly and they take less time transportating we should restrict oruac tion space to car and walk because we are constaied/capped by human capability.
-Unless we have a alken or a bijjke.
+ACtion space is defined by our practical abilities and constraints, while our state might include that birds fly and they take less time transporting we should restrict our action space to car and walk because we are constrained/capped by human capability.
+Unless we have a alken or a bike.
 This is very interesting because top down considerations are created based on external factors, like tools.
 These restrictions are imposed externally by design.

-Here also would be a perfect spot for palcoing policy making.
+Here also would be a perfect spot for policy making.

 ---